 Every month I get emails and calls from developers and real estate sales people asking me to bring my tour group to their “project”.
 They offer me a 10 to 25% commission if any of my tour clients buy.
 I politely decline.

 First of all, I think it is a huge conflict of interest for a tour operator to accept a commission or kick back.
 Not selling anything during the tours is the only way I can honestly tell you the truth about various areas in Panama.
 For example there are many areas in the Azuero Pensinula where there are severe water problems – like no water!
-If I were dishonest or getting paid commission, I would not mention that to you then show you properties in those areas anyway in hopes that you would buy property so I could get a commission.
+If I were dishonest or getting paid commission, I would perhaps not mention that to you then show you properties in those areas anyway in hopes that you would buy property so I could get a commission.
 That’s UNETHICAL.
 I don’t do business that way!